aparnadevi1/weconnect/README.md

 # weconnect
-the placw where we connect
+the place where we connect